 1. Make culture a key part of the Melbourne proposition

 3. Optimise the current offer

 The strategic priorities align with the Committee’s Arts and Culture Roundtable collaborative agenda for advancing Melbourne’s cultural profile, both locally and globally.

 Arts and culture Roundtable February 2017

 At the Arts and Culture Roundtable February 2017 hosted by RMIT University, Pro Vice-Chancellor and Vice President College of Design and Social Context, Professor Paul Gough spoke about the need for affordable public spaces for artists and designers to both live and work, as well as the importance of forging productive relationships between our arts institutions.

-At the recent Arts and Culture Roundtable, December 2016 two reports were tabled which looked at ways of boosting Melbourne’s visitability and status as an Arts and Culture capital
+At the Arts and Culture Roundtable December 2016, two reports were tabled which looked at ways of boosting Melbourne’s visitability and status as an Arts and Culture capital

 - Arup’s report focused on identifying and developing bold and stimulating buildings and spaces to attract the next generation of creative innovators.

 The Arts and Culture Roundtable will develop these ideas further in the New Year.

 Global Indigenous Management representatives, Tina Waru and Alicia Matene gave a presentation to the group about the ‘Indigenous Runway’ project that is nurturing the next generation of young Indigenous artists.
 The project is an excellent example of an enterprising organisation doing innovative work to encourage entrepreneurship and opportunities for employment of Indigenous artists.
 It aligns well with one of the key aims of Victoria’s First Creative Industries Strategy 2016-2020.